fumitoh/modelx/doc/source/releases/relnotes_v0_5_0.rst

-    Due to the introduction of the backward incompatible changes in this release, the source code of `lifelib`_ models based on the past lifelib versions needs manual changes to work with version of modelx.
+    Due to the introduction of the backward incompatible changes in this release, the source code of `lifelib`_ models based on the past lifelib versions needs manual changes to work with this version of modelx.
 See `commit 605802a`_ and `commit df083f6`_ for where and how to make changes in your lifelib source code.

 .. _commit 605802a: https://github.com/fumitoh/lifelib/commit/605802a0ea52d8fbec9a7380b6a0a0717de9bd71